xdevplatform/getting-started-with-the-twitter-api-v2-for-academic-research/modules/6a-labs-code-academic-python.md

 if __name__ == "__main__":
     main()

 ```

+The source code for this sample can be found [here](../labs-code/python/academic-research-product-track/compliance.py)

 So this concludes the labs in Python for the academic research product track.
 In the next section, let us take a look at some additional information and best practices around storing Twitter data and how you can keep you dataset in compliance with Twitter's developer policy.